-CIMB ASEAN Research Institute in collaboration with ASEAN Business Club held the inaugural CARI Briefings on 25th September 2018 titled Progress, priorities and challenges of ASEAN Economic Community (AEC) with Dr. Aladdin D. Rillo, Deputy Secretary-General of ASEAN Economic Community (AEC)
+CIMB ASEAN Research Institute in collaboration with ASEAN Business Club held a CARI Briefings on 25th September 2018 titled Progress, priorities and challenges of ASEAN Economic Community (AEC) with Dr. Aladdin D. Rillo, Deputy Secretary-General of ASEAN Economic Community (AEC)

 Dr. Aladdin D. Rillo

 Deputy Secretary-General, ASEAN Economic Community (AEC)

 Dr. Rillo hails from the Philippines and took over the position from Dr. Lim Hong Hin.
 Prior to accepting the job in AEC, he was the Senior Economist at the Asian Development Bank Institute in Tokyo, Japan where he designed and administered capacity building training and policy dialogue on development issues.